 Robin Systems said container workloads provide better performance, because traditional hypervisors for running virtual machines are deployed on bare metal servers that generally consume more processing power.
 The resulting performance decrease can hinder an analytics cluster a great deal, especially if it’s handling fast-moving information that has to be analyzed and presented to users while it’s still fresh.

-With that in mind, Robin Systems said, the ROBIN Hyper-Converged Kubernetes Platform 4.0 release gives its customers the opportunity to containerize additional databases, including SAP HANA, IBM DB2, Microsoft SQL Server and packaged enterprise applications.
+With that in mind, Robin Systems said, the Robin Platform 4.0 release gives its customers the opportunity to containerize additional databases, including SAP HANA, IBM DB2, Microsoft SQL Server and packaged enterprise applications.
 This is a significant development because these kinds of databases cannot be easily deployed inside containers because of their complex services and tight interdependencies, which are incompatible with the classic Docker microservice philosophy, the company said.

 “Our customers tell us that what excites them most about Robin is the App-store experience that lets them easily deploy, manage and consolidate all big data, NoSQL and databases,” said Premal Buch, chief executive officer of Robin Systems.